No violations were reported in the area of responsibility of the Russian peacekeeping contingent in Nagorno-Karabakh

 “Patrols were carried out in Askeran, Martakert, Martuni regions, in the Lachin corridor.

-The engineering-sapper groups of the peacekeeping contingent continue to inspect, clear the area of mines, unexploded ordnance.
-0.5 hectare area was cleaned during the day.
+The engineering-sapphire groups of the peacekeeping contingent continue to inspect, clear the area of mines, unexploded ordnance.
+1 HA area was cleaned during the day.

 If you notice an error in the text, send a message to the editor stating the error, then pressing Ctrl-Enter.